corpobit/clark-platform-operating-model/05-responsibility-matrix.md

 | Application scaling | ❌ | ✅ | Customer manages |
 | Application debugging | ❌ | ✅ | Customer responsibility |

+**Hard Boundary**: Clark does not deploy, operate, or troubleshoot application code unless explicitly agreed as a separate engagement.
+This protects scope and prevents scope creep.

 ### Security and Access

 | Responsibility | Clark | Customer | Notes |